For more than 2 yrs of experience people, this PERFORMANCE TUNING mandatory concept and they must have good knowledge on this.

 a) To create a package with optimization.

-b) There is a package which is running such a long time.
+b) There is a package which is running for such a long time.

-In the above situation we need to identify the “bottle necks” and resolve it.
+In the above situation, we need to identify the “bottlenecks” and resolve them.

-a) Disable event handlers: Event handler decrease package performance so, unnecessary event handlers should be removed or disabled.
+a) Disable event handlers: Event handlers decrease package performance so, unnecessary event handlers should be removed or disabled.

-b) Maximum concurrent executables: Increasing the one no.of executable will increase the parallelism of package and concurrently execute in less time.
+b) Maximum concurrent executables: Increasing the one no. of executable will increase the parallelism of the package and concurrently execute in less time.